Austria within Nazi Germany: Attempted Nazi coup and growing German influence

-The army, the gendarmery and the police put down revolt with heavy casualties.
-On the government side there were 107 deaths and 500 injuries.
-On the rebel side there were 140 deaths and 600 injuries.
+The army, the gendarmerie and the police put down revolt with heavy casualties.
+On the government side there were up to 104 deaths and 500 injuries.
+On the rebel side there were up to 140 deaths and 600 injuries.
 Thirteen rebels were executed and 4,000 people were imprisoned without trial.
-Many thousand supporters of the Nazi party were arrested.
+Many thousand supporters of the Nazi Party were arrested.
 Up to 4000 fled over the border to Germany and Yugoslavia.
 Kurt Schuschnigg became the new Chancellor.

-In Bavaria many sections of the Austrian legion were officially closed.
+In Bavaria many sections of the Austrian Legion were officially closed.
 In reality they were only pushed further north and renamed, “North-West Assistance”.
 Hitler ordered troops to the Austrian border, prepared for a full-scale military assault into Austria to support the National Socialists.
 Fascist Italy was more closely tied to the regime in Vienna and sent troops to the Austrian border at Brenner to deter German troops from a possible invasion of Austria.
 Hitler was at first torn between going ahead with the invasion, or pulling off the border.
 Hitler realized that the German Army was not prepared to take on both the Austrians and the Italian Army.
 Hitler ordered the force to be pulled off the Austrian border.
 The German government stated that it had nothing to do with the revolt.
 Germany only admitted that it was trying to subvert the Austrian political system through trusted people.
 They continued to support the illegal Nazi party but sympathizers who did not belong to the party were more significant.
 This included among others Taras Borodajkewycz, Edmund Glaise-Horstenau, Franz Langoth, Walther Pembauer and Arthur Seyß-Inquart.